-The primary purpose of the Plan Amendment is to facilitate the revitalization of the Candlestick Point area through its integration with redevelopment activities at Hunters Point Shipyard.
-While this objective is consistent with the reasons presented in the 2006 Plan Amendment, the strategy for the revitalization of Candlestick Point has shifted over time as detailed below.
-(Refer to Chapter II.)
-The Plan Amendment is needed to support this change in strategy.
+The primary purpose of the Plan Amendment is to facilitate the revitalization of the Candlestick Point area through its integration with redevelopment activities at the Hunters Point Shipyard Project Area.
+While this objective is consistent with the reasons presented in the 2006 Plan Amendment, the strategy for the revitalization of Candlestick Point has evolved over time, as described in Chapter II.
+The Plan Amendment is needed to support this evolution in strategy.

 In May 2007, the Board and the Mayor approved a resolution endorsing a Conceptual Framework for the integrated planning of the CP-HPS 2 Project.
 The Conceptual Framework was the result of a long planning process undertaken by the City, acting by and through the Office of Economic and Workforce Development, the Agency, and the Developer.
 In June 2008, the San Francisco voters approved the Bayview Jobs, Parks, and Housing Initiative (Proposition G).
-The initiative states that the CP-HPS 2 Project must be consistent with six principal objectives.
-Refer to Table I-2 for a listing of the objectives.
-The overarching goal for the CP-HPS 2 Project is to revitalize the Bayview community by providing increased business and employment opportunities; expanded housing options at a range of affordability levels; improved public recreation and open space amenities; integrated transportation, transit, and infrastructure plan; and other economic and public benefits.
+The initiative identified several important objectives for development of the CP-HPS 2 Project.
+(Refer to Table I-2 for a listing of the objectives.)
+The overarching goal for the CP-HPS 2 Project is to revitalize the Bayview community by providing increased business and employment opportunities; expanded housing options at a range of affordability levels; improved public recreation and open space amenities; an integrated transportation, transit, and infrastructure plan; and other economic and public benefits.